Arcadia-1/AMS-IO-Agent/Knowledge_Base/03_DESIGN_BLOCKS/IO_Ring/Core/structured.md

 - Save SKILL files to timestamp directory

 ### Step 4: Execute & Capture
+- **CRITICAL - Check Virtuoso Connection Before Execution**:
+  - **MUST use `check_virtuoso_connection` tool** to verify Virtuoso connection is available before executing any SKILL scripts
+  - If connection check fails, do NOT proceed with SKILL execution
+  - Print connection status to user
+  - Only proceed to SKILL execution if connection check passes
 - Use `run_il_with_screenshot` to execute SKILL scripts
 - Save screenshots to timestamp directory: `schematic_screenshot.png`, `layout_screenshot.png`